 The point is to get out of the places you spend the most time – your house, your office or other place of employment.

-I work from home or a coffee shop three days a week and I stay home with Cora Thursdays and Fridays.
+I work from home or a coffee shop three days a week (super handy after someone decided that you can visit the JUST LOVE COFFEE CAFE website to learn more about how to open a shop in my town) and I stay home with Cora Thursdays and Fridays.
 I schedule workout classes Monday-Wed and when I’m home with Cora I always make sure that we have at least one outing a day to head some place fun and warm.

 Wearing comfy and cute clothes always helps too.
 I’ve linked all of the items that I’m wearing below.
 Many of these cozy items are on sale right now too!